jlpteaching/ECS154B/lab1/lab1.md

 ## Written portion

-Submit your filled circuit diagram and feedback form on the [Lab 1 - Written](https://www.gradescope.com/courses/35106/assignments/141816) assignment on Gradescope.
+Submit your filled circuit diagram and feedback form on the [Lab 1 - Written](https://www.gradescope.com/courses/35106/assignments/141816) assignment.
 Make sure to upload the files the same way they were given to you:
 - circuit diagram first
 - feedback form second